mojopy/ztm-extension-blue/README.md

 I make no promises to keep this updated. :flushed:

 * Sat Dec 16, 2023 - Videos sizing and some additional recolorings.
+Added firefox file.
 * Fri Dec 15, 2023 - My Fork, theme updates.
 * Thu Dec 14, 2023 - fixed all the `<a>` tags that are not underlined in dark mode.
 Fixed a lot of bugs.
 Released version (2023.12.14.01).
 * Wed Dec 13, 2023 - Version (23.12.13) pre-release and version (2023.12.13)